twhipple/Used_Car_Price_Regression_Model/README.md

 ## Future Work
-My basic model seemed to have some difficulties because of the number of columns - mostly due to all the different models involved.
+Remove some of the features, especially all the random car types and 'other' things.
+Check out my Cross Val score more as well as hig p-values.

 ![Picture3](https://raw.githubusercontent.com/twhipple/Used_Car_Price_Regression_Model/main/Images/roadside-assistance-required-jamie%20brelsford.jpg)